ava-labs/subnet-evm/cmd/README.md

 }
 ```

-Adding this to the genesis in `./scripts/runs.sh` enables our precompile.
+Adding this to our genesis enables our HelloWorld precompile.

 ``` json
 "helloWorldConfig": {
   "blockTimestamp": 0